Why Are Flights to Nepal So Expensive? High Airfares Explained

 Let's start with the good news.
-Tourist numbers are up!
-In the first ten months of 2024, nearly a million visitors touched down in Nepal-an impressive 15% increase from last year.
-That's a big deal for a country still recovering from the pandemic's economic fallout.
+Tourist numbers are up: Nepal welcomed 1,147,567 visitors in 2024 and around 1.2 million in 2025, the strongest figures since the record year of 2019.
+That's a big deal for a country whose economy leans heavily on tourism.
 The streets of Thamel are bustling again, and trekking routes like the Annapurna Circuit are alive with the chatter of international adventurers.

 But here's the catch: getting to Nepal has become outrageously expensive.

-Airlines are charging sky-high prices for the limited seats available.
-A one-way flight from Kathmandu to Delhi, which used to cost around Rs20,000, now goes for Rs80,000.
-It's not just Delhi-flights to Bangkok, Dubai, and beyond have also seen steep price hikes.
+During the closure, airlines charged sky-high prices for the limited seats available.
+A one-way flight from Kathmandu to Delhi that normally costs around Rs20,000 was selling for as much as Rs80,000.
+It was not just Delhi: flights to Bangkok, Dubai, and beyond also saw steep hikes, and even in normal times these routes cost more from Kathmandu than from comparable regional hubs.
 For many travellers, Nepal is starting to look like a luxury destination rather than the affordable adventure it once was.

 Nepal’s airfare crisis reflects a deeper problem than just basic economics.
 The Kathmandu Post explains it bluntly: